JoeyStanley/real/_posts/2018-03-18-making-vowel-plots-in-r-part-1.md

     mutate(word = tolower(word))
 ```

 So what this chunk does is it reads in file called `joey.csv` that I have saved in a folder called `data`.
-It then filters the data by keeping just the vowels with primary stress, removing diphthongs and /ɹ/, and removing a couple stop words.
+It then filters the data by keeping just the vowels with primary stress, removing diphthongs and /ɚ/, and removing a couple stop words.
 Then it changes all the words so that they're lowercase.

 ## Building a basic scatterplot

-As with anything in ggplot2, we'll be building it layer by layer.
-The base later can be created by just using the `ggplot()` function.
+The way things work in ggplot2 is we be build a visualization layer by layer.
+The base layer can be created by just using the `ggplot()` function.

 ```r
 ggplot()
 ```
 ![](/images/plots/vowel_plots_1/plot2.png)

-It's just a blank rectangle, but it is valid code.
+It's just a blank, gray rectangle, but it is valid code.
 To make this actually useful, we can tell it to work with the `my_vowels` data.

 ```r
 ggplot(my_vowels)
 ```
 ![](/images/plots/vowel_plots_1/plot2.png)

-Still no visualization, but we're getting there.
+Okay still no visualization, but we're on our way.
 The next part of a `ggplot` function is what's called the `mapping` argument.
 This is where you tell `ggplot` which columns of your data should correspond to what parts of the visualization.
-Traditionally in vowel plots, we want F2 along the *x*-axis F1 along the *y*-axis.
-We can do that using the `aes()` function and specify that we want to work with the columns from our spreadsheet called `F1` and `F2`.
+Traditionally in vowel plots, we want F2 along the *x*-axis and F1 along the *y*-axis.
+We can do that using the `aes()` function and specify that we want to work with the columns called `F1` and `F2` from our spreadsheet.

 ```r
 ggplot(my_vowels, aes(x = F2, y = F1))
 ```
 ![](/images/plots/vowel_plots_1/plot3.png)

 We're getting closer.
 What `ggplot` has done at this point is added some information to your plot already.
-There are now *x*- and *y*-axis labels, ticks, and even a faint white grid.
+There are now *x*- and *y*-axis labels, ticks, and a grid with major and minor lines.
+All we need to do is populate this with some data.

 ### Tangent: Column names

 Side note.
-If you want to plot the midpoints, that data is also contained in our spreadsheet.
+In FAVE output, there are several column names with formant data.
+The `F1` and `F2` columns have measurements at slightly different points depending on the vowel (see [Labov, Rosenfelder, & Fruehwald's 2013 article in *Language*](https://muse.jhu.edu/article/503024) for details).
+If you want to plot the midpoints specifically, you'll have to use different column names.
 If you open the file in Excel, the column names are `F1@50%` and `F2@50%`.
 However, R doesn't really like having the `@` or `%` in the column names, so if you read it in using `read.csv` like I did, those characters will be changed to periods, meaning the column names are actually `F1.50.` and `F2.50.`.
-So if you want to use midpoints, be sure to do that instead:
+So if you want to use midpoints, be sure to do use those columns instead:

 ```r
 ggplot(my_vowels, aes(x = F2.50., y = F1.50.))